official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-2-section-3-4.md

 neighbours – whose policies are influenced but not determined by economic factors.

-85 Campbell A & Hagerty B. The Alastair Campbell Diaries.
+[^85]: Campbell A & Hagerty B. The Alastair Campbell Diaries.
 Volume 4.
-The Burden of Power: Countdown to Iraq.
-Hutchinson, 2012.
+The Burden of Power: Countdown to
-86 Public hearing, 12 January 2010, pages 66‑67.
+[^86]: Public hearing, 12 January 2010, pages 66‑67.
-87 JIC Assessment, 3 September 2002, ‘Iraqi Trade: A Tool of Influence’.
+[^87]: JIC Assessment, 3 September 2002, ‘Iraqi Trade: A Tool of Influence’.

 139